Tariq5mo/Tariq5mo/README.md

 - Combining agile methodologies with a knack for breaking down problems into bite-sized wins

 ### Currently 🌱
-- Learning Full Stack Web Development
+- Creating Full Stack Web App
 - Exploring the ins and outs of React and Redux for dynamic front-end experiences
 - Building RESTful APIs with Node.js and Express
 - Diving into database management with MongoDB and SQL